tzakrzwski/Makerspace-CardScanner/README.md

 - **Python 3.x** installed.
      It is reccomended to check the option "Add to PATH" and "Add Python to Enviroment Variables" in the installer options.
-- Navigate to the folder including "Makerspace-CardScanner and run the following command in command prompt.
+- Navigate to the cloned folder including "Makerspace-CardScanner" and run the following command in command prompt.
 ```bash
      pip install -r requirements.txt
 ```